kiewic/questions/README.md

 Stack Overflow; StackOverflow; Stack Exchange; Questions; Reader; StackExchange; Answers

+Questions 1.0.0.2 new features:

+* Now share questions with other apps (share links).
+* Press F5 to refresh the questions list.
+* Press ENTER to add a tag from the TextBox.
+* Copy to get into the Easter egg, or paste to get out of it.

 Questions 1.0.0.1 new features:

 * Now get questions from any Stack Exchange network website, not only StackOverflow.com